MKB-1/pokemon_viz/README.md

 # Pokemon Stats Vizualization & Legendary Pokemon Classification

   <p align="center">
     Webscrapped Pokemon stats from <a target="_blank" href="https://pokemondb.net/">Pokemon Database</a> and visualized data using Matplotlib.
 Used webscrapped data to train classification models from Scikit-learn.
-Then, built a website to showcase results.
+Built a website to showcase results.
   </p>
 </div>